makrai/notes/bruyne21-cross-framework-dutch-emo.md

 # Abstract

-* Research usually focuses on emotion classification, but performance tends to be rather low, especially when dealing with more advanced emotion categories that are tailored to specific tasks and domains
+* Research usually focuses on emotion classification, but performance tends to be rather low, especially with more advanced emotion categories that are tailored to specific tasks and domains
 * we propose the use of the dimensional emotion representations (VAD), in an emotion regression task.
 Hypothesis:
   * VAD can improve performance of the classification task
-  * VAD might be used as a pivot mechanism to map towards any given emotion framework, which allows tailoring emotion frameworks to spec applications
+  * VAD might be used as a pivot mechanism to map towards any emo framework,
+    * allows tailoring emotion frameworks to spec applications
 * we examine three cross-framework transfer methodologies
   * multi-task learning, in which
     VAD regression and classification are learned simultaneously